Self-transcendence: Is External Feature Guidance Indispensable for Accelerating Diffusion Transformer Training?: Experiments

 \textit{(1) Guiding and guided layers}.
-We first investigate how the selection of guiding and guided layers affects performance.
-As shown in Table \ref{tab:layers-scale}, we denote the configuration as `$m \rightarrow n$', meaning that the $m^{th}$ layer of the guiding model is used to supervise the $n^{th}$ layer of the current model.
-We observe that guiding shallow layers (\eg, 8$\rightarrow$6 and 8$\rightarrow$4) consistently leads to better performance than guiding deeper layers like 8$\rightarrow$8.
-One possible explanation is that deeper layers are closer to model output, thus over-constraining these layers may interfere with the model’s ability to adapt to the data distribution.
-Guiding the same layer depth (6$\rightarrow$6) results in noticeably worse performance, indicating that certain level of abstraction gap between the guiding and guided features is necessary.
-In addition, using very deep guiding layers (10$\rightarrow$6) slightly under-performs 8$\rightarrow$6, implying that very deep features are too semantically distant from shallow layers (as indicated in REPA \cite{repa}), which cannot provide effective guidance to them.
-Overall, these results highlight the importance of choosing guiding layers, which should be semantically strong and appropriately aligned with the target layers.
+We evaluate different layer pairs as shown in Table \ref{tab:layers-scale}. `$m \rightarrow n$' means that the $m^{th}$ layer of the guiding model is used to supervise the $n^{th}$ layer of the current model.
+Guiding shallow layers (\eg, 8$\rightarrow$6 and 8$\rightarrow$4) consistently outperforms guiding deep layers (8$\rightarrow$8), likely because constraining layers close to the output limits adaptation.
+Guiding the same layer depth (6$\rightarrow$6) results in noticeably worse performance, suggesting a small abstraction gap is needed.
+Using very deep guiding layers (10$\rightarrow$6) slightly under-performs 8$\rightarrow$6, indicating overly semantic features are less effective for shallow layers (as also noted in REPA \cite{repa}).
+Overall, good guidance requires features that are semantically strong yet well-aligned with the target layer.

 \textit{(2) Guidance scale}.
-We then study the impact of the guidance scale used in the self-guided representation stage.
-To evaluate sensitivity, we vary the scale from 1.0 to 60.0.
-As shown in the middle part of the table, reducing the scale to 1.0 significantly degrades performance, indicating that weak guidance is insufficient for effective semantic transfer.
-Increasing the guidance scale to a stronger value of 45.0 slightly improves IS but does not outperform the default setting.
-A radical choice of guidance scale (60.0) results in degraded performance in both FID and IS.
-This may be because overly strong guidance introduces training instability or causes the model to overfit to intermediate features, limiting final performance \cite{kd1, kd2}.
-We find that a moderate guidance scale (\ie, 30.0) provides a good balance between stability and semantic enhancement.
+We vary the guidance scale in the self-guided stage from 1.0 to 60.0 (Table middle).
+A small scale (1.0) greatly hurts performance, showing that weak guidance cannot transfer semantics well.
+A larger scale (45.0) slightly improves IS but does not outperform the default setting.
+An extreme scale (60.0) degrades both FID and IS, likely due to instability or overfitting to intermediate features \cite{kd1, kd2}.
+Overall, a